SenyangJiang/CS35L-19Spring/Lab6/readme.txt

 I first wrote my pthread_join as follows:
 	pthread_join(&tids[t], NULL);
 which produces an compiler warning.
-Then I found out the first parameter of pthread_join should be of type int After editing this line to:
+Then I found out the first parameter of pthread_join should be of type pthread_t After editing this line to:
 	pthread_join(tids[t], NULL);
 The compiler warning is solved.